dmulyalin/ttp/docs/source/FAQ.rst

 How do I match several variations of slightly changing output?
 ------------------------------------------------------------

-It is recommended to use the API wherever possible.
-Parsing semi-structured text for varying output can be "fun", and may produce fragile results.
+Using the API is recommended where possible.
+Parsing semi-structured text with varying output can be tricky and may produce fragile results.

-In most cases, TTP transforms templates into regular expressions.
+TTP transforms templates into regular expressions.
 If your data changes, so should your template.
-Some potential solutions for matching varying output include:
+Potential solutions for matching varying output include:

-* using several ``_start_`` lines in a template
+* use multiple ``_start_`` lines in a group
-* setting a group's ``method`` attribute to ``table``
+* set the group's ``method`` attribute to ``table``
-* using the ``ignore`` indicator to ignore portions of the input data
+* use the ``ignore`` indicator to skip portions of the input data
-* add additional regular expressions to match and ignore varying data.
+* add additional regular expressions to match and discard varying data

 Consider this data, which displays the many output variations for a single command::